jcwilk/divided/README.md

 ### Who?

 Just us chickens.
-If you want to take part, probaby don't bother yet as saying it was still under heavy construction would be generous, but please do let me know if you have interest!
-Eventually it'll be the same pull reuqest dealio as anything else, hopefully.
+If you want to take part, probaby don't bother yet as saying it was still under heavy construction would be generous, but definitely do contact me via email (jcwilkatgmaildotcom) and let me know if you have interest!
+Once things are a bit more settle though it'll be the same pull reuqest dealio as anything else.

 ### License